racerxr650r/avrOS/README.md

     ```

    You will find these instructions in ./avrOS/README.md

-2. Install Gnu make, git, avr-gcc Gnu C compiler, and other tools
+2. If you prefer an automated installation, run the provided install script.
+You can ignore the following steps.
+   Else if you prefer a manual installation, skip to the next step.

+   **Note:** This automated script will install additional tools such as minicom, gtkterm, geany, git-cola, meld, and others.
+   I encourage you to review the script before running it.
+   {: .note}

     ```console
+    cd avrOS
+    ./install-tools.sh
+    ```

+3. Install Gnu make, git, avr-gcc Gnu C compiler, and other tools

+    ```console
     sudo apt install make git binutils gcc-avr avr-libc flex byacc bison unzip
     ```

-3. Download the Microchip Device Family Pack for the Atmel-Dx series from the [Microchip Packs Repository](http://packs.download.atmel.com/)
+4. Download the Microchip Device Family Pack for the Atmel-Dx series from the [Microchip Packs Repository](http://packs.download.atmel.com/)

    ```console
    wget http://packs.download.atmel.com/Atmel.AVR-Dx_DFP.2.2.253.atpack
    ```

-4. Extract the `Atmel.AVR-Dx_DFP.2.2.253.atpack` file locally and copy it to the `/usr/lib/gcc/avr/5.4.0` directory
+5. Extract the `Atmel.AVR-Dx_DFP.2.2.253.atpack` file locally and copy it to the `/usr/lib/gcc/avr/5.4.0` directory

     ```console
     mkdir ./Atmel.AVR-Dx_DFP.2.2.253